What is Sexual Exploitation?

 Sexual assault is also referred to as sexual abuse.
 It describes a broad range of sexual offenses, including felony crimes like rape, and misdemeanor sex crimes like indecent exposure.
 It refers to any sexual act done to someone else without their consent.

-It also involves sexual coercion, sexual penetration and unwanted sexual contact (see: what is offensive touching?) for sexual gratification.
+It also involves sexual coercion, sexual penetration, and unwanted sexual contact for sexual gratification.
 Sexual violence includes inappropriately touching another person for sexual gratification, rape, child sexual abuse, and criminal sexual contact with another person’s private parts without permission.

 On the other hand, sexual harassment includes any inappropriate sexual behavior or non-consensual sexual conduct that is frightening, embarrassing, or offensive.
 Unwanted sexual remarks, solicitations for sexual favors, and unwanted sexual advances are all examples of sexual harassment.
 Other examples include leering at another person and showing sexually graphic images or videos.